 The applications of thermal imaging in domestic and industrial environments are almost limitless.
 Ask us what it can do for you.

-The 2–3 hour post-sunset window on a cold, dry night is when retained heat differentials are most pronounced.
-We plan every survey around ambient temperature, cloud cover, and the thermal mass of the specific roof material — not a fixed schedule.
+In Ireland, the 2–3 hour post-sunset window on a cold, dry night is when retained heat differentials are most pronounced.
+We plan every inspection around ambient temperature, cloud cover, and the thermal mass of the specific roof material — not a fixed schedule.

 Standard GCPs are not visible in thermal imagery.
 We use in-house thermal-compatible GCPs detectable in both RGB and thermal simultaneously — giving you a georeferenced orthomosaic usable in CAD and GIS alongside other survey data.